sagemathinc/cocalc_tutorial/functionality/functionality.md

 ![Open worksheet](./assets/create_worksheet.png)

-## What can't be done in SageMathCloud?
+## What can't be done in CoCalc?

-SageMathCloud does not have integrated web-based support for X Windows, which means that applications that require a GUI cannot be used.
+CoCalc does not have integrated web-based support for X Windows, which means that applications that require a GUI cannot be used.
 This includes things like gedit, Spyder and xclock.
 (You can use `ssh -X ...` from a computer with X windows support to display applications that run on SMC locally on your computer.)

-Since SageMathCloud is Linux based, it is not possible to run Windows applications such as Microsoft Word, Powerpoint and Excel.
+Since CoCalc is Linux based, it is not possible to run Windows applications such as Microsoft Word, Powerpoint and Excel.

-You might think it wouldn't be possible, but it **is** possible to install commercial software such as MATLAB or Mathematica on SageMathCloud if you have an appropriate license (some users do this).
+You might think it wouldn't be possible, but it **is** possible to install commercial software such as MATLAB or Mathematica on CoCalc if you have an appropriate license (some users do this).

 ## Getting help <a name="GettingHelp"></a>

-If you need help from the SageMath team, you can create a support ticket by emailing help@sagemath.com or clicking on the help icon in the top right hand corner of most SageMathCloud screens.
+If you need help from the SageMath team, you can create a support ticket by emailing help@sagemath.com or clicking on the help icon in the top right hand corner of most CoCalc screens.

 ![Running Terminal](./assets/help.png)